I spent 12 months working for a local authority, the amount of paper we got through gave me nightmares, so I drafted a paperless proposal.

 Not to mention the space that could be saved by removing the huge filing cabinets that could be turned into a new meeting room or an extension to the office.

-Regrettably, I never saw the project to the end of it’s life.
+Regrettably, I never saw the outcome of my paperless proposal.

 I had long decided that I would be better off in a more digital friendly work environment and had been offered a job at a company that promotes paperless, digital processes.
 (Yes, you guessed it, ITESOFT).